Elizabeth Fraley will walk through one way to customize the OxygenXML environment. What you will learn:

 [00:30:42.610] - Liz Fraley

 That's one on one time.
 If you want to just have some people to collaborate with.
-We do have Oxygen people as part of our mastermind's session, you get special things with the mastermind if you're a corporate member, you get forty-five minutes free time, one on one with me every month anyway.
+We do have Oxygen people as part of our TPC Affinity Group meetings, you get special things with the affinity groups if you're a corporate member, you get forty-five minutes free time, one on one with me every month anyway.
 But you also get access to all the other conference calls and all the other team members and we're all learning things all at the same time.
 We just learn them in different order so it can be very helpful to have other people to collaborate with and discuss things with like, you know, the big question right now, actually, with all my folks is, do we do like Salesforce and get rid of our inline linking that's a big concern.
 Do we use relationship tables?
 Do we use keys and how do we use keys?
 A lot of DITA right now, but we have people with all kinds of different tools in that session and a wide array of seniority, most people are going around a really long time, and that's part of what makes it work, all right, folks, thanks for coming and we'll see you hopefully next time when Keith talks about Style Guide.
 So long.

 View the Slides